-91. Since the early 2000s, CMS has conducted audits of diagnosis codes submitted by MAOs, known as Risk Adjustment Data Validation ("RADV") audits.

-92. In 2001, CMS alerted MAOs that they were "required to submit medical records for validating encounter data" and that "[m]edical record reviews of a sample of hospital encounters may be audited to ensure the accuracy of diagnostic information."
+- 91. Since the early 2000s, CMS has conducted audits of diagnosis codes submitted by MAOs, known as Risk Adjustment Data Validation ("RADV") audits. - 92.
+In 2001, CMS alerted MAOs that they were "required to submit medical records for validating encounter data" and that "[m]edical record reviews of a sample of hospital encounters may be audited to ensure the accuracy of diagnostic information."
 See MMC Manual, Chapter 7, § 110.3 (October 2001).
 In 2004, CMS updated its public guidance to MAOs by explaining that "[a] sample of risk adjustment data used for making payments may be validated against hospital inpatient, hospital outpatient, and physician medical records to ensure the accuracy of medical information.
 Risk adjustment data will be validated to the extent that the diagnostic information justifies appropriate payment under the risk adjustment model."
-See MMC Manual, Chapter 7, § 111.8 (August 13, 2004).

-93. To facilitate its audit of risk adjustment diagnosis data, CMS promulgated a regulation to require MAOs as well as healthcare providers who render care to Part C beneficiaries to supply the underlying medical records to CMS for use in RADV audits of risk adjustment diagnosis code submissions.
-See 42 C.F.R. § 422.310(e).

-94. For each audit, CMS selected a sample of enrollees in an MAO's Part C plans and reviewed the medical records for those enrollees to determine if the diagnosis codes submitted by the MAOs were supported by those records.

-95. For the payment year 2007 audits, CMS calculated the amounts by which the Part C MA plans were overpaid as result of the inaccuracies and sought refunds from the plans.
-See, e.g., Medicare Advantage RADV Audits Fact Sheet at 1 ("CMS recouped \$13.7 million in overpayments associated with sampled beneficiaries" as result of its RADV audits of Part C MA plans for payment year 2007).15
+See MMC Manual, Chapter 7, § 111.8 (August 13, 2004). - 93.
+To facilitate its audit of risk adjustment diagnosis data, CMS promulgated a regulation to require MAOs as well as healthcare providers who render care to Part C beneficiaries to supply the underlying medical records to CMS for use in RADV audits of risk adjustment diagnosis code submissions.
+See 42 C.F.R. § 422.310(e). - 94.
+For each audit, CMS selected a sample of enrollees in an MAO's Part C plans and reviewed the medical records for those enrollees to determine if the diagnosis codes submitted by the MAOs were supported by those records. - 95.
+For the payment year 2007 audits, CMS calculated the amounts by which the Part C MA plans were overpaid as result of the inaccuracies and sought refunds from the plans.
+See, e.g., Medicare Advantage RADV Audits Fact Sheet at 1 ("CMS recouped \$13.7 million in overpayments associated with sampled beneficiaries" as result of its RADV audits of Part C MA plans for payment year 2007).
+14

-96. As relevant here, CMS has conducted RADV audits of Part C MA plans operated by Anthem.
+- 96. As relevant here, CMS has conducted RADV audits of Part C MA plans operated by Anthem.
 For payment year 2007, RADV audits of four such MA plans resulted in Anthem refunding CMS more than \$800,000 in overpayments.
-See id. at 2 (refunds associated with plans H0540, H0564, H1849, and H3655).16

-97. In addition to allowing CMS to recoup overpayments, the RADV audits also highlighted for Anthem and other MAOs that a material percentage of the diagnosis codes they submitted to CMS were inaccurate.
+See id. at 2 (refunds associated with plans H0540, H0564, H1849, and H3655).
+15 - 97.
+In addition to allowing CMS to recoup overpayments, the RADV audits also highlighted for Anthem and other MAOs that a material percentage of the diagnosis codes they submitted to CMS were inaccurate.
 For example, as an internal Anthem report shows, CMS's payment year 2012 RADV audits showed Anthem that its risk adjustment diagnosis code submissions to CMS had an error rate of 9.6%, which was higher than the national error rate.

-B. The Government Has Actively Enforced the Requirement for Accurate Risk Adjustment Diagnosis Data Submissions
+B. As Anthem Knew, the Government Has Actively Enforced the Requirement for Accurate Risk Adjustment Diagnosis Data Submissions

-98. Further, because the accuracy of risk adjustment diagnosis data submissions directly impacts the integrity of the risk adjustment payment system, the Government has sought to enforce the requirement for data accuracy by actively pursuing legal remedies against both MAOs that have knowingly submitted inaccurate and untruthful diagnosis data to CMS and healthcare providers that knowingly caused MAOs to submit inaccurate and untruthful diagnosis data to CMS.

-99. In August 2012, for example, the Government obtained \$3.82 million in settlement from SCAN Health Plan, a Long Beach, California-based managed care company, based on allegations that SCAN had used outside vendors to review medical charts of SCAN's Part C beneficiaries to identify new diagnosis codes for SCAN to submit to CMS, but had failed to disclose to CMS that chart review results also indicated that some of the previously-submitted diagnosis codes might need to be deleted, which enabled SCAN to improperly obtain higher risk adjustment payments from CMS.
+- 98. Because the accuracy of risk adjustment diagnosis data submissions directly impacts the integrity of the risk adjustment payment system, the Government also has sought to enforce the requirement for data accuracy by actively pursuing legal remedies against both MAOs that have knowingly submitted inaccurate and untruthful diagnosis data to CMS and healthcare providers that knowingly caused MAOs to submit inaccurate and untruthful diagnosis data to CMS. - 99.
+In August 2012, for example, the Government obtained \$3.82 million in settlement from SCAN Health Plan, a Long Beach, California-based managed care company, based on allegations that SCAN had used outside vendors to review medical charts of SCAN's